bollu/bollu.github.io/declarative/index.md

-- `anim_delay(duration)` creates a function `f`.
-On being invoked, it returns whatever value of `out` has been given to it.
-That is, it doesn't modify anything.
-It has three fields, `duration`, `par`, and `seq`.
-  `duration`. `duration` is how long the animation runs for. `par, seq` are methods for chaining, that allows us to compose this delay animation in parallel and in sequence with other animations.
+- `const(field, v)` creates a function `f`.
+On being invoked, it sets `out.v = field`.
+It takes zero time to run such an animation, hence it's duration is `0`.
+Useful for instaneously setting the value at the start of an animation.

 ```js
 // field: string. v: number